monte-language/monte/docs/faq.rst

 Vat: http://erights.org/elib/concurrency/vat.html might help

-farref: references to far objects, which messages can only be sent to asynchronously
+farref: references to far objects, namely objects in different vats.
+Messages to far objects can only be sent asynchronously.

 promise: ES6 promises were derived from E's.